34 Animals That Eat Other Animals With Pictures

 While some people may be surprised to learn that sparrows are capable of preying on other animals, it is important to remember that they are simply adapting to their environment and diet.

-Sparrows can survive and thrive in a wide range of habitats by eating various foods, including insects and invertebrates.
+Sparrows can survive and thrive in various habitats by eating various foods, including insects and invertebrates.

 Whether you see them as cute and harmless or skilled predators, sparrows eat other animals and are important members of the animal kingdom.